 iPhone and iPod touch: Charging the battery

 iPhone and iPod touch have an internal rechargeable battery.
-Learn how to charge the battery.
+Learn how to charge the battery and troubleshoot charging issues.

 Charging the battery